entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Clement *et al.* (in review): " Forey (1998, char.
 36)12 reported that the lacrimojugal ends anteriorly without or with an anterior angle.
 This downward angle is present in some species (e.g., Whiteia woodwardi, Atacamaia solitaria, Coelacanthus granulatus) in which the lacrimojugal extends more anteriorly than the anterior limit of the orbit.
 This angle is distinct from the angle that could be observed at mid-length of the ventral margin of the lacrimojugal (e.g., Diplocercides, Ticinepomis).
 Character 78 is linked with character 74."

 79.Lacrimojugal ventral margin: without a posteroventral extension (0), with a posteroventral extension (1).
 > [G&C110 modified]

 > - Clement *et al.* (in review): "Gess & Coates (2015, char.
 110)78 defined the shape of the lacrimojugal as elbow-like with a ventral extension.
 They coded this condition as present in Serenichthys and Diplocercides among the 28 actinistian taxa they coded for.
 Character 79 is linked with character 74."

-80.Lacrimojugal ventral margin [G&C110 in part]: linear (0), V-shaped (1), curvilinear (2), sinusoidal (3).
-Cavin et al. (2020, char.
+80.Lacrimojugal ventral margin: linear (0), V-shaped (1), curvilinear (2), sinusoidal (3).
+> [G&C110 in part]

+> - Clement *et al.* (in review): " Cavin et al. (2020, char.
 48)101 defined a lacrimojugal character to reflect differences among derived coelacanths.
 The lacrimojugal was considered either as being curved (0) or straight (1) in its mid-region.
 We redefine this character in terms of the ventral margin of the lacrimojugal to consider the disparity of all coelacanths.
 We are using four character-states to describe the shape of the ventral margin of the lacrimojugal: linear (0) (e.g., Miguashaia bureaui), V-shaped (1) (e.g., Diplocercides kayseri, Foreyia maxkuhni), curvilinear (2) (e.g., Caridosuctor populosum, Coccoderma suevicum), and sinusoidal (3) (e.g., Hadronector donbairdi).
 The V-shaped condition of the ventral margin of the lacrimojugal is in part associated with the presence of the posteroventral expansion of the margin (Character 79).
-Character 80 is linked with character 74.
+Character 80 is linked with character 74."
->

-> - Clement *et al.* (in review): "

-81.Lacrimojugal, position of [Cb64]: extending only to anterior of orbit (0), extending to snout (1).
-Cloutier (1991b, char.
+81.Lacrimojugal, position of: extending only to anterior of orbit (0), extending to snout (1).
+> [Cb64]

+> - Clement *et al.* (in review): " Cloutier (1991b, char.
 64)96 defined a character to reflect the anterior extent of the lacrimojugal which was suggested to be characteristic of advanced coelacanths by Stensiö (1921)16.
 However, Cloutier (1991b)96 only coded Mawsonia gigas as having a lacrimojugal extending to the anterior part of the snout.
 We redefined the apomorphic condition as extending to the snout, rather than the anterior part of the snout.
-Character 81 is linked with character 74.
+Character 81 is linked with character 74."

+82.Lacrimojugal postorbital limb: absent (0), present (1).
->
+> [new]

-> - Clement *et al.* (in review): "

-82.Lacrimojugal postorbital limb [new]: absent (0), present (1).
-Character 82 takes into account the condition of the lacrimojugal.
+> - Clement *et al.* (in review): "Character 82 takes into account the condition of the lacrimojugal.
 Therefore, the outgroups are coded as "-".
 Nevertheless, in Grossius aragonensis, Onychodus jandemarrai and Strunius walteri, the jugal lacks a postorbital limb.
 Character 82 is linked to character 74.
->

-> - Clement *et al.* (in review): "

 83.Lacrimojugal postorbital limb, extent of [new]: above midorbit level or at midorbit level (0), below midorbit level (1).
 Character 83 is linked with characters 74 and 82.
 >